Data Science Studio can both read and write datasets in SQL databases.

 - Go to the Administration > Connection page.

-- Once the parameters are filled in, Data Science Studio automatically attempts to connect to the database, and gives you feedback on whether the attempt was successful.
+- Once the parameters are filled in, Data Science Studio automatically attempts to connect to the database, and gives you feedback.

 SQL table datasets are the simplest form of interaction with SQL databases.
 To create an external SQL table dataset, you simply need to choose the connection, the table, and you’re all set.
 The content of the table is now a dataset.